Maryland College and Career-Ready Standards 8th Grade ELA Activities

 8.RI5.2.
 Determine the author’s purpose for the identified paragraph (See CCSS RI.8.6).

 Author's PurposeThe Author's Purpose is the reason that the author wrote the piece.
 If the author's purpose is to inform, he/she plans to teach the reader.
 If the author's purpose is to entertain, he/she plans to amuse the reader.
 If the author's purpose is to persuade, he/she plans to convince the reader to believe his/her point of view.
 If the author's purpose is to create a mood, he/she plans to use much description to stir emotions in the reader.
-Read more...iWorksheets :4Study Guides :1
+Read more...iWorksheets :4Study Guides :1 Titles and AuthorsA student searching for a terrific book may want to try a book that has won a Newbery Medal.
+The Newbery Medal has been presented yearly since 1922 to the author

-Titles and AuthorsA student searching for a terrific book may want to try a book that has won a Newbery Medal.
-The Newbery Medal has been presented yearly since 1922 to the author of the most outstanding book written for children in the United States in the preceding year.
+of the most outstanding book written for children in the United States in the preceding year.
 The winning author must be either a citizen or a resident of the United States of America.
-Read more...iWorksheets :3Study Guides :1
+Read more...iWorksheets :3Study Guides :1 8.RI5.6.
+Use evidence from an informational text to support analysis of paragraph structure (See CCSS W.8.9).

-Expository TextExpository writing explains a topic(s) to the reader.
-This type of writing may also inform the reader, or compare and contrast different subjects.
+inform the reader, or compare and contrast different subjects.
 Example: "How To," or Process Directions: How to Climb a Rock Wall, How to Train for a Marathon.
-Read more...iWorksheets :3Study Guides :1
+Read more...iWorksheets :3Study Guides :1 RI6.CCR.
+Anchor Standard: Assess how point of view or purpose shapes the content and style of a text.

 8.RI6.
 Determine an author’s point of view or purpose in a text and analyze how the author acknowledges and responds to conflicting evidence or viewpoints.